Ancient-Wisdom.Co.Uk

-Extreme Masonry: (Extreme feats of masonry from the ancient world)
+Extreme Masonry: (Extreme Feats of Masonry from Around the Ancient World).

 Link to Ba'albek, LebanonLink toTiahuanacoLink to StonehengeLink to Abydoss.

 The myth of a primitive society of megalithic builders is being gradually dispelled by discoveries from various disciplines.
-Apart from the self-imposed endurance of the physical extremes associated with transporting and fitting stones weighing several hundred tons each in places, the megaliths, pyramids and other prehistoric structures are examples of a human relationship with stone and offer a glimpse into the mind of the builders, through which we see a common human potential to conceive, engineer, and create the most unique, and majestic structures possible thousands of years in the past.
+Apart from the self-imposed extremes associated with transporting and fitting stones weighing several hundred tons each in place, the megaliths, pyramids and other prehistoric structures are examples of a human relationship with stone and offer a glimpse into the mind of the builders, through which we can see a common human potential to conceive, engineer, and create the most unique, and majestic structures possible several thousand years in the past.

-Using large stones is one thing, but when we come across stones weighing hundreds of tonnes (when smaller stones would have been far more ergonomically efficient), it becomes clear that the size of the stone was a key factor in the process of construction.
-The use of enormous stones such as those seen at Baalbek, Giza, Stonehenge, Carnac, Jerusalem etc etc, reveal a level of organisation and skill that has (naturally) reduced people to debate and disbelief in the past.
+Using large stones is one thing, but when on comes across examples of stones being moved weighing hundreds of tonnes when smaller stones would have been far more ergonomically efficient (such as the three 'foundation' stones at Baalbek), it becomes clear that the size of the stone itself was a consideration in the process of construction.
+The use of enormous stones such as those seen at Baalbek, Giza, Stonehenge, Carnac, Jerusalem etc etc, reveal a level of organisation and skill that has (naturally) reduced people to debate in the past.

-Link to Ba'albek, LebanonBa'albek: One of the largest carved stone ever, weighing over 1000 tons, was left finished by the constructors of in the quarry.
-The technical abilities of the builders of the Ba'albek platform are equally matched by their engineering confidence which required them next to manoeuvre the stones uphill and fit them accurately into place.
-The inflicted difficulties of such a labour provide an insight into the confidence of the builders, their conviction and their purpose.
+Link to Ba'albek, LebanonBa'albek: One of the largest carved stones ever, weighing over 1000 tons, was left unfinished by the constructors in the quarry.
+The technical abilities of the builders of the Ba'albek platform are equally matched by their engineering confidence which required them next to manoeuvre the stones uphill and fit them seamlessly into place.
+The associated difficulties of such a labour provide an insight into the builders confidence, conviction and ability.

 (Click here for more about Ba'albek)